 Wheel housings shall provide clearance for dual wheels as established by National Association of Chain Manufacturers.
 Mounting of housings in the wheel area must be free of protruding screws and bolts.

-Exception: Type A vehicles Standard does not apply to conversion vans.

-76. Windshield and Windows.
+77. Windshield and Windows

-All glass in windshield, windows, and doors shall be of approved safety glass, so mounted so that permanent mark is visible, and of sufficient quality to prevent distortion of view in any direction.
+All glass in windshield, windows, and doors shall be of approved safety glass, mounted so that permanent mark is visible, and of sufficient quality to prevent distortion of view in any direction.
 Windshield shall be AS1 and all other glass shall be AS2.

 Plastic glazing material of a thickness comparable to AS2 glass, meeting ANSI Standard Z 26.1 and FMVSS 205 (Glazing Materials), 49 CFR § 571.205, may be used in side windows behind the driver’s compartment.